 Read the complete City Ordinance.

-Review a printable brochure that highlights Temporary Sign Requirements (PDF).
+Review a printable document that highlights Election and Campaign Signs

 Yes, for certain types of signs.
-Any type A temporary sign displayed for more than 14 days, and all permanent signs must apply for and obtain a permit before installing/placing the sign.
-Type A temporary signs are those signs such as a frame, sandwich board, freestanding, etc.
+All permanent signs must apply for and obtain a permit before installing/placing the sign.

 Review the following for more information: